dieselfox1/fincommerce/docs/extensions/ux-guidelines-extensions/best-practices.md

 - **Plugin name should simply state the feature of the plugin and not use an existing core feature or extension in its' title**.
 The plugin name should appear at all times in the UI as a functional and original name. e.g "Appointments" instead of "VendorXYZ Bookings Plugin for FinCommerce."

 - **Avoid creating new UI**.
-Before considering a new UI, review the WordPress interface to see if a component can be repurposed.
+Before considering a new UI, review the finpress interface to see if a component can be repurposed.
 Follow existing UI navigation patterns so merchants have context on where they are when navigating to a new experience.

 - **Be considerate of mobile for the merchant (and shopper-facing if applicable) experience**.
 Stores operate 24/7.
 Merchants shouldn't be limited to checking their store on a desktop.
 Extensions need to be built responsively so they work on all device sizes.